exo-addons/demo-extension/README.md

 Demo Bundle Add-On
 ==================

 This demo add-on will populate eXo Platform 4 with sample data for demonstration purposes.
-This data include:
+This includes:
 - Users
 - Social activities & comments
 - Spaces